d12frosted/elpa-mirror/gnu/corfu-readme.txt

   currently selected candidate, but it does not send the prompt input to Eshell or the comint process.
 Therefore you often have to press `RET' twice which feels like an unnecessary double confirmation.
 Fortunately it is easy to improve this!
-In my configuration I define the command `corfu-insert-and-send' which performs the two steps at once.
+In my configuration I define the advice `corfu-send-shell' which sends the candidate after insertion.

   ┌────
-  │ (defun corfu-insert-and-send ()
+  │ (defun corfu-send-shell (&rest _)
-  │   (interactive)
-  │   ;; 1.
-First insert the completed candidate
+  │   "Send completion candidate when inside comint/eshell."
-  │   (corfu-insert)
+  │   (cond
-  │   ;; 2.
-Send the entire prompt input to the shell │   (cond
   │    ((and (derived-mode-p 'eshell-mode) (fboundp 'eshell-send-input)) │     (eshell-send-input))
   │    ((and (derived-mode-p 'comint-mode)  (fboundp 'comint-send-input)) │     (comint-send-input))))
   │
-  │ (define-key corfu-map "\r" #'+corfu-insert-and-send) └────
+  │ (advice-add #'corfu-insert :after #'corfu-send-shell) └────

   Shell completion uses the flexible `pcomplete' mechanism internally,